prominenceai/deepstream-services-library/docs/api-tee.md

 ```C++
 DslReturnType dsl_tee_pph_remove(const wchar_t* name, const wchar_t* handler);
 ```
-This service removes a named Pad-Probe-Handler from a named Tee.
-The services will fail if the handler is not a child of the Tee
+This service removes a named Pad-Probe-Handler from a named Demuxer or Splitter Tee.
+The services will fail if the handler is not a child of the Tee.

 **Parameters**
- * `name` [in] unique name of the Tee to update.
+ * `name` [in] unique name of the Demuxer or Splitter Tee to update.
  * `handler` [in] unique name of the Pad probe handler to remove.

 **Returns**